This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 7. Visit The Dam of Astypalaia

-The dam of Astypalaia is a site of unique natural beauty and one of the best places to visit in Astypalaia.
 All you can hear there is the birds singing and the bees buzzing.
-If you have time, it’s worth walking the path that runs along the artificial lake formed by the dam.
+If you have time, it’s worth walking the path along the artificial lake created by the dam.

 This image shows the road that leads to the dam and the artificial lake.